 This not only demonstrates the size of these four companies on a global scale but also the opportunity available domestically in large countries like the US, where flying from one side of the nation to the other is more necessary than it is in the likes of Europe, which is more about flying people across borders.

-US airline market share: what’s the biggest airline in the US in terms of traffic?
+US airline market share: what’s the biggest airline in the US?

 |Airline||US Market Share (Feb 2018 – Jan 2019)|